Your Child and Depression

 Antidepressant medication can be effective in conjunction with psychotherapy, by stabilizing the balance of chemicals (neurotransmitters) that help brain cells communicate with other cells.
 However, be aware that the Food and Drug Administration (FDA) has ordered some of these drug manufacturers to include warnings of a risk of dangerous side effects.
 Never give a child an adult medication without advice from your child's physician.
 If your child shows increased anxiety, agitation, panic attacks, insomnia, irritability, hostility, impulsivity or suicidal impulses while taking these medications, contact your child's physician immediately.
 Never discontinue medication without first consulting with your child's physician.
 For more information on the FDA advisory, see the FDA website.

 United Behavioral Health offers numerous articles on their website to help children and parents become better informed about childhood depression symptoms and treatment.
 All GIC enrollees have access to this resource (access code: 10910).
-To seek help for your child, contact United Behavioral Health (Indemnity Plans and Navigator by Tufts Health Plan members) or your Plan.
+To seek help for your child, contact Beacon Health Strategies (Indemnity Plans and Navigator/Spirit by Tufts Health Plan members) or your Plan.